-The aggregate market value of the voting and non-voting common equity held by non-affiliates of the registrant, based upon the closing price of the registrant's Class A common stock as reported on The Nasdaq Capital Market on June 30, 2021, the last business day of the registrant's most recently completed second fiscal quarter, was approximately \$64,902,558.

-Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Act).
-Yes □ No ⊠

-Indicate by check mark whether the registrant has filed a report on and attestation to its management's assessment of the effectiveness of its internal control over financial reporting under Section 404(b) of the Sarbanes-Oxley Act (15 U.S.C.
-7262(b)) by the registered public accounting firm that prepared

-As of March 28, 2022, the registrant had 11,673,587 shares of Class A common stock, with 1 vote per share, and 7,000,000 shares of Class B common stock, with 10 votes per share, issued and outstanding.
-At such date, Motorsport Network, LLC ("Motorsport Network") owned (i) 7,000,000 shares of Motorsport Games Inc. (the "Company" or "Motorsport Games") issued and outstanding Class A common stock and (ii) all 7,000,000 shares of the Company's issued and outstanding Class B common stock.
+Indicate by check mark whether any of those error corrections are restatements that required a recovery analysis of incentive-based compensation received by any of the registrant's executive officers during the relevant recovery period pursuant to $\S 240.10D-1(b)$ . $\square$ Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Act).
+Yes □ No ☒ The aggregate market value of the voting and non-voting common equity held by non-affiliates of the registrant, based upon the closing price of the registrant's Class A common stock as reported on The Nasdaq Capital Market on June 30, 2022, the last business day of the registrant's most recently completed second fiscal quarter, was approximately \$7,687,057.
+As of March 24, 2023, the registrant had 2,827,433 shares of Class A common stock, with 1 vote per share, and 700,000 shares of Class B common stock, with 10 votes per share, issued and outstanding.
+At such date, Motorsport Network, LLC ("Motorsport Network") owned (i) 1,480,384 shares of Motorsport Games Inc. (the "Company" or "Motorsport Games") issued and outstanding Class A common stock and (ii) all 700,000 shares of the Company's issued and outstanding Class B common stock.
+All Class A common stock and Class B common stock share data and share-based calculations a retroactive basis for the periods presented.